jimahlstrom/HL2IOBoard/README.md

 ![](./pictures/HL2Mod.jpg)

 ## Design of the IO Board Hardware
+The IO board is a four-layer PCB.
+Rather large parts are used, with none smaller than 0805 (2012 metric).
+It is designed to be easy to solder at home.
+It is only necessary to mount the parts you plan to use.

 Please refer to the [schematic](KiCad/HL2IOBoard.pdf).
 The IO board has two I2C addresses.
 Address 0x41 register 0 is a read only register that returns the hardware version number in bits 3 to 0, and 0xF in bits 7 to 4.
 So for this hardware version, it returns 0xF1.
 If other IO boards become available, they will return different version numbers.
 This is the hardware version and will be returned even if the firmware is not running.
 Reading this register can test whether the filter board is installed.

-The microcontroller listens to I2C address 0x1D.
+The Pico microcontroller listens to I2C address 0x1D.
 This is distinct from the filter board I2C address, and the IO board will not conflict with or control the filter board.
 The IO board has these resources controlled by the Pico:

  * Eight 5 volt CMOS outputs and eight low-side switches (mosfets to ground).
 Both are controlled by the same Pico pin,